Status Quo (band): 1991–2009: Rock 'Til You Drop, Don't Stop and continued touring

 On 1 July 2007, they performed in front of 63,000 people at the newly built Wembley Stadium as part of the Concert for Diana.
 Their twenty-eighth studio album, In Search of the Fourth Chord, was released in September 2007, on the band's own Fourth Chord label in the UK, and on Edel Records in the rest of Europe.
 The title is a self-satirical response to the frequent criticism that they are a three-chord band.
-Produced by veteran producer Pip Williams, who had worked with Quo in the studio since 1977, the album was only moderately successful.
+Produced by Pip Williams, who had worked with Quo on and off in the studio since 1977, the album was only moderately successful.

 In 2008, they teamed up with German techno group Scooter to record a jumpstyle version of their 1979 single "Whatever You Want" entitled "Jump That Rock (Whatever You Want)".
-In December 2008, they released their 75th single and first Christmas single, entitled "It's Christmas Time", which peaked at No. 40 in the UK Singles Chart.
+In December 2008, they released their 75th single and first Christmas single, entitled "It's Christmas Time", which peaked at number 40 in the UK Singles Chart.
 The track was from the new Pictures – 40 Years of Hits greatest hits album.
-The following year a live album and DVD, Pictures – Live at Montreux, was released.
+The following year a new live album and DVD, Pictures – Live at Montreux, was released.